djjd47130/JD-UOM/README.md

   - For example, "Temperature" is one Category which requires more than just a single factor to divide / multiply.
   - Also allows for UI display of formulas to the user.
 - Statistic capabilities for any given unit of measurement.
-  - For example, list all UOM Categories, Get UOM Object by Name, Conversion Examples.
+  - For example, list all UOM Categories, Get UOM Object by Name, Find UOM, etc.
 - Add a given Category unit to your `uses` clause to add support to your own project.
   - For example, `uses JD.Uom.Distance, JD.Uom.Area, JD.Uom.Time` - and all UOMs of those categories will be automatically registered.
-- Application `JDConvert.exe` to demonstrate all possible UOM capabilities.
+- Application `JDConvert.exe` to demonstrate all possible UOM capabilities, including custom user-level UOMs.

 ## Units